MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Introduction

-We propose to learn the EBM with a flow-based model as a backbone model, so that the EBM is in the form of a correction, or an exponential tilting, of the flow-based model.
-Flow-based models have gained popularity in generative modeling \cite{dinh2014nice,dinh2016density, kingma2018Glow,grathwohl2018ffjord,behrmann2018invertible, kumar2019videoflow, tran2019discrete} and variational inference \cite{kingma2013auto,rezende2015variational, kingma2016improved,kingma2014efficient, khemakhem2019variational}.
-Similar to the generator model \cite{kingma2013auto, goodfellow2014generative}, flow-based model is based on a mapping from latent space to the data space.
-However, unlike the generator model, the mapping in the flow-based model is one-to-one, with closed form inversion and Jacobian.
-This leads to an explicit normalized density via change of variable.
+We propose to learn an EBM with a flow-based model (or in general a latent variable model) as a backbone model (or base model, or core model), so that the EBM is in the form of a correction, or an exponential tilting, of the flow-based model.
+Flow-based models have gained popularity in generative modeling \citep{dinh2014nice,dinh2016density, kingma2018Glow,grathwohl2018ffjord,behrmann2018invertible, kumar2019videoflow, tran2019discrete} and variational inference \citep{kingma2013auto,rezende2015variational, kingma2016improved,kingma2014efficient, khemakhem2019variational}.
+Similar to the generator model \citep{kingma2013auto, goodfellow2014generative}, a flow-based model is based on a mapping from the latent space to the data space.
+However, unlike the generator model, the mapping in the flow-based model is deterministic and one-one, with closed-form inversion and Jacobian that can be efficiently computed.
+This leads to an explicit normalized density via {\em change of variable}.
 However, to ensure tractable inversion and Jacobian, the mapping in the flow-based model has to be a composition of a sequence of simple transformations of highly constrained forms.
 In order to approximate a complex distribution, it is necessary to compose a large number of such transformations.
-In our work, we propose to learn EBM by correcting a relatively simple flow-based model with a relatively simple energy function parametrized by a free-form ConvNet.
-We show that the resulting EBM has a particularly simple form in the space of the latent variables of the flow-based model.
-MCMC sampling of the EBM in the latent space, which is a simple special case of neural transport MCMC \cite{hoffman2019neutra}, mixes well and is able to traverse modes in the data space.
-This enables proper sampling and learning of EBM.
+In our work, we propose to learn the EBM by correcting a relatively simple flow-based model with a relatively simple energy function parametrized by a free-form ConvNet.

-Our experiments show that it is possible to learn EBM with flow-based backbone, and the neural transport sampling of the learned EBM solves or greatly mitigates the non-mixing problem of MCMC.
+We show that the resulting EBM has a particularly simple form in the space of the latent variables.
+MCMC sampling of the EBM in the latent space, which is a simple special case of neural transport MCMC \citep{hoffman2019neutra}, mixes well and is able to traverse modes in the data space.
+This enables proper sampling and learning of EBMs.
+Our experiments demonstrate the efficacy of learning EBM with flow-based backbone, and the neural transport sampling of the learned EBM greatly mitigates the non-mixing problem of MCMC.